gdavies2736/MyPortfolio/README.md

 This project may be useful for anyone wishing to learn more about the front-end development projects I have completed including future employers.

+The user can navigate to the different sections of the page by clicking on the top navigation.

 It may also be useful for those learning how to build a portfolio using flex-box and understand more about:
 <br>
 1. HTML <br>